Christopher Dorner shootings and manhunt: February 7

-Two LAPD officers were driving to a protection detail where they were assigned as security for one of the officers potentially targeted by Dorner, when they were flagged down by R.L.
-McDaniel at about 1:00 am.
+Two LAPD officers were driving to a protection detail, where they were assigned as security for one of the officers potentially targeted by Dorner, when they were flagged down by R. L. McDaniel at about 1:00 am.
 McDaniel reported seeing a man matching Dorner's description at a gas station in Corona.
 The officers investigated the report, and they were following a pickup truck when the driver stopped, got out, and fired a rifle at them, grazing the head of one officer.

-About twenty minutes after the Corona shooting two officers of the neighboring Riverside Police Department were ambushed and shot while stopped in their marked patrol unit at a red traffic light.
+About twenty minutes after the Corona shooting, two officers of the police department in neighboring Riverside were ambushed and shot while stopped in their marked patrol unit at a red traffic light.
 One officer, Michael Crain, died shortly after the shooting; the other was rushed to a nearby hospital in critical condition for surgery and survived.

 About an hour and 25 minutes after the Riverside shooting, at approximately 3:00 am, a man matching Dorner's description tried to steal a boat in San Diego, telling the boat's captain that he would take the boat to Mexico.
 A federal criminal complaint was filed against Dorner this same day for allegedly fleeing California to avoid prosecution.

-Hours later, the burning remains of Dorner's vehicle, a dark gray 2005 Nissan Titan truck were found on a remote fire trail by a local, Daniel McGowan, near Big Bear Lake, about 80 mi from Los Angeles.
+Hours later, the burning remains of Dorner's vehicle, a dark gray 2005 Nissan Titan, were found on a remote fire trail by a local, Daniel McGowan, near Big Bear Lake, about 80 mi from Los Angeles.
 Investigators spread out to search for Dorner in the surrounding area, and about 125 officers went from door to door.
 All schools in the Bear Valley Unified School District were placed into a state of lockdown.

+Around this time Dorner occupied a cabin owned by a family named Reynolds.

 February 9

-CNN reported that the Los Angeles Police Dept. was re-opening its investigation into Dorner's dismissal from the LAPD so as to reassure the public that the police were doing everything in their power to capture Dorner.
+CNN reported that the LAPD was re-opening its investigation into Dorner's dismissal so as to reassure the public that the police were doing everything in their power to capture Dorner.

 February 10

 Authorities offered a $1 million reward for information leading to the capture of Dorner.
-For the first time, Dorner's actions were described as a form of "domestic terrorism".
-With Dorner believed to be hiding somewhere in the San Bernardino Mountains, an unmanned aerial vehicle was deployed to aid the search from the air amid fears that Dorner would head for the Mexican border.

-Later in the day, a Lowe's home improvement store in Northridge, Los Angeles was evacuated based on reports of a possible sighting of Dorner.
+For the first time, his actions were described as a form of domestic terrorism.
+With Dorner believed to be hiding somewhere in the San Bernardino Mountains, an unmanned aerial vehicle was deployed to aid the search from the air during fears that he would head for the Mexican border.
+Later in the day, a Lowe's store in Northridge was evacuated based on reports of a possible sighting of Dorner.